 Our ambitions, values and outcomes

-The Council Plan outlines the ambition the council has for our residents and the county as a whole along with our approach to achieving great outcomes for Derbyshire.
+The Council Plan outlines the ambition we have for our residents and the county as a whole, along with our approach to achieving great outcomes for Derbyshire.

 Ambition